 4:00 – 5:00: Query Like a Pro, taught by Kat Kerr.
 This class, taught by a literary agent, examines how to write an awesome query letter that gets agent attention and requests to see more of your writing.
 We will examine how to construct a query, what goes into an effective pitch, and the differences between a query letter for fiction vs. a query letter for nonfiction.

 * * *

-- “7 Touchpoints of Marketing for Authors,” by author E.J.
+- “7 Marketing Tips for Authors,” taught by published author E.J.
 Wenstrom.
-Sell more copies of your books, and build your presence online.

 - “How to Get Past Writer’s Block,” taught by literary agent Devon Halliday.